alpersonalwebsite/react/11_webpack.md

 touch config/jest/jest.config.json
 ```

-Also, we are going to move the jest's configuration that we have in `src/package.json` to `config/jest/jest.config.json`.
+Also, we are going to move the jest's configuration that we have in the project-root `package.json` to `config/jest/jest.config.json`.

 ```json
 {